ajhenry/chronle-reddit/lettered.md

 5. If the next word does not fit, place it in a new row.
 6. Repeat until all words are placed.
 7. If there are no more words to place, return the board layout.

+#### Trimming the board layout

+We want to trim the board layout to remove excess empty space.

+- Apply trimming constraints:
+- At most 1 padding of empty space between unsolved letters and top/bottom.
+- If there is more than 1 padding of empty space, remove the padding from the top and bottom.
+- On the sides, if there is more than 1 padding of empty space, remove the padding from the left and right.
+But ONLY if the size is greater than 8 square total.
+If the size is 8 squares or less, do not remove any padding.

 ### Algorithm for choosing anchor letters